 Kraken had an app for IOS and Android, which was released in 2014, but it wasn’t very well received, so they removed it.
 Their response to the negative reception shows they’re responsive to customer complaints and willing to change course when it’s required.

 In 2019, Kraken launched a new mobile app called Kraken Pro that offers the same security and trading options as their website.
-If you’re interested in futures trading, they also provide mobile support on their Futures platform.
+Futures trading can also be accessed using the same mobile app.

 What Countries are Supported by Kraken?

 Kraken is available in the majority of countries, so it’s easier to list areas they don’t service.
 You can’t currently set up an account in Afghanistan, Cuba, Iran, Iraq, Japan, North Korea, or Tajikistan unless you’re a resident of those countries living outside of them.
 These restrictions come from regulations or sanctions against those countries.